AlexMaunder/Project-1/README.md

 2. CRUD for Books

-3. Dependant destroy (Rails method to delete all dependants when the parent is destroyed – destroy all resources when Repo is destroyed).
+3. Dependent destroy (Rails method to delete all dependants when the parent is destroyed – destroy all resources when Repo is destroyed).

 4. Dark mode

+5. Percentage of course completion

+6. Access code course sites and pull account info (Udemy etc).
+Nokigiri API using "Mechanism".

 Deployed using Heroku